MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Resize-VHD.md

 Resize-VHD -Path C:\BaseVHDX.vhdx -SizeBytes 20GB
 ```

-Changes the VHDX's size to 20 gigabytes (21,474,836,480 bytes).
-If it was larger, the cmdlet will
+Changes the **VHDX** file size to 20 gigabytes (21,474,836,480 bytes).
+If it was larger, the cmdlet
-only succeed if it had a **MinimumSize** less than or equal to 20 gigabytes.
+will only succeed if it had a **MinimumSize** less than or equal to 20 gigabytes.

 ### Example 3